Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 ### Deploying in production mode

 As mentioned before, several deployment configurations are possible.
-In this section we described how we deployed this in a production environment using Debian 8, Nginx, Gunicorn, Supervisor and Virtualenv.
+In this section we described how we deployed this in a production environment using Ubuntu 14, Nginx, Gunicorn, Supervisor and Virtualenv.

+It is recommended not to use the root account.
+You have to create a new account with root privileges.
+Once you are logged in as root account, we are going to add the new user account which will use to log in in order to install and deploy the component.
+	$ adduser <user_name>

+The system will ask you few questions, starting with the account password (introduce a strong password).

+Add the new user to the sudo group in order to have administrative tasks.
+Afterwards, the whole deployment will be executed with this new user account.
+	$ gpasswd -a <user_name> sudo

 We suppose that you have performed the installation steps and you have set up a virtual environment for the project.